catalyzeio/paas-faq/databases.md

 We perform automated backups each night.
 If a user requires access to those backups we can provide them with the credentials to do so.
 We currently have plans in the works to add backup functionality to the dashboard.

+### How do i get access to the database (or redis or other) URL?
+The endpoint connection information for the resources your application will consume is available in the environment variables for your environment.
+You can view your environment variables in the Catalyze Dashboard or with the catalyze-paas-cli client program with the command:  `catalyze vars list`

+You can download the CLI here - https://github.com/catalyzeio/catalyze-paas-cli.
+All associated install instructions are also available in the repo.

+Note that this information will only be available *after* you have submitted the information required on the dashboard and we have provisioned your environment.
+This information will be accessible via an update to the Zendesk ticket.

 ### How I will deploy the database configuration?

 There is a feature in the Catalyze command line interface (CLI) for importing a database.